-There are different types of health insurance plans offered through MNsure that are designed to meet different needs.
+There are different types of health insurance plans offered through MNsure designed to meet different needs.
 Depending what is offered in your area, you may find plans of all or any of the types listed below in each metal level.

 Exclusive Provider Organization (EPO): A managed care plan where services are covered only if you use doctors, specialists or hospitals in the plan's network (except in an emergency).

 Health Maintenance Organization (HMO): A type of health insurance plan that usually limits coverage to care from doctors who work for or contract with the HMO.
 It generally won't cover out-of-network care except in an emergency.
 An HMO may require you to live or work in its service area to be eligible for coverage.
 HMOs often provide integrated care and focus on prevention and wellness.